ndonfris/fish-lsp/docs/CONTRIBUTING.md

 combination need for future types.

-Having said that, if you a need for a new definition in [tree-sitter.ts](../src/utils/tree-sitter.ts) or [node-types.ts](../src/utils/node-types.ts) comes up, adding it to the proper file is fine (`tree-sitter.ts` genrally deals with movement or interacting with a `SyntaxNode[] | Tree`, where as `node-types.ts` generally deals with filter functions that can determine what __type__ of `SyntaxNode` is passed into it).
+Having said that, if you a need for a new definition in [tree-sitter.ts](../src/utils/tree-sitter.ts) or [node-types.ts](../src/utils/node-types.ts) comes up, adding it to the proper file is fine (`tree-sitter.ts` generally deals with movement or interacting with a `SyntaxNode[] | Tree`, where as `node-types.ts` generally deals with filter functions that can determine what __type__ of `SyntaxNode` is passed into it).
 The only requirement is that you will for new additions to these files, is that